PathmindAI/nativerl/README.md

  1. Install the JDK, Maven, and Python on the system
  2. Install pybind11 with a command like `pip3 install --user pybind11`
- 3. Run `mvn clean package -Djavacpp.platform.custom -Djavacpp.platform.linux-x86_64 -Djavacpp.platform.macosx-x86_64 -Djavacpp.platform.windows-x86_64`
+ 3. Run `mvn clean install -Djavacpp.platform.custom -Djavacpp.platform.linux-x86_64 -Djavacpp.platform.macosx-x86_64 -Djavacpp.platform.windows-x86_64`
     * To build for TensorFlow 2.x, append `-Dtfv2` to that command.
  4. Find all output files inside the `nativerl/target/nativerl-1.2.0-SNAPSHOT-bin.zip` archive
     * This also produces `nativerl-policy/target/nativerl-policy-1.2.0-SNAPSHOT.jar` (~231mb) for the PathmindHelper